Introduction to Agile at Scale

 Which is an Effective Framework – Scrum of Scrums, Safe or Less?

-Scaling agile could be challenging, though the benefits offered are worth the efforts.
-The above-discussed frameworks are the ones widely adopted by the companies.
+Scaling agile could be challenging, though the benefits are worth the effort.
+Companies widely adopt the frameworks discussed above.

-However, before companies choose a particular framework, it is important to analyze the goals based on factors such as:
+However, before companies choose a particular framework, it is essential to analyze the goals based on factors such as:

 - Understanding of Agile Practices: How well the team is informed and effective at agile practices.